malramsay64/phd-thesis/08_Appendix/Compiling_LaTeX_on_Travis.md

 This build process runs `tectonic` once with the `--keep-intermediates` option to generate the intermediate files.
-I then check for the presence of a `.bcf` file, which is the file `biber` uses to to it's thing.
+I then check for the presence of a `.bcf` file, which is the file `biber` uses to to its thing.
 Tectonic is then run afterwards, which runs the compilation step as many times as it needs to finalise the output.
 The final step is copying the output PDF from the build directory to the local working directory.